kalyptein/gametools/data/adventures/Arden-Vul Keys/World/Chronicle/Plot Threads.md

 *
 * Next time the Sandstorm Gate opens (or the time after), the Setites will send in a party of skilled adventurers/assassins to try to reclaim the Forum and kill the PCs.
 If they're defeated, that'll end their efforts

-## Future

-Priddy moves to the arcanum geode near the Thoth Temple on Level 3
-* How does this end up going for them?

-Astrid threw Khalid's body off the ledge into the chasm.
-* Where does he land?
-Somewhere on level 9?

-Gog confides in Astrid about his exile from the court.

-Forum "refugees"
-* birgir and asbjorn do excellently (inn of the lost?  troll market?)
-* skellan skindros does excellently (inn of the lost?  troll market?)
-* Gislu will also relocate to the inn of the lost
-*
-* the various vendors might seek to grow a new market between the inn and the arena, but they'll need a powerful patron.
-* the goblins want to make their halls the new upper market
-	* Weskenim might pitch the party on it, and/or it may exacerbate his need for the "sceptre of the goblin king".  the Sun-Scarred Knights might encourage the Savage Heart to help?

-Assassination attempt on Alexia by Setites and Lord Iskander

-The Falcon Five have asked Astrid to rescue their companion from the Setites

 Craastinorex has be slain!
 * It's the Inn of the Severed-Head now

 Uriel Basileon's body and archon's regalia was returned to Alexia
 * Iskander grows desperate as her star rises, and the Setite assassins will soon strike

-### ==--- PRESENT DAY ---==

 The Sandstorm Gate opens and the Setites send in a party of skilled adventurers/assassins to try to reclaim the Forum and kill the PCs.
 If they're defeated, that'll end their efforts